ordigital/wp-update/README.md

 `$ ./wp-update`

 # wp-urlupdate
-Simple bash script that will create SQL query to replace website URL in Wordpress database
+Simple bash script that will create SQL query to replace website URL in Wordpress database.

 Download script: